FAIR Decorative Arts Guide

 • Donation, trust, legal, or equitable-distribution work needs tighter documentation and appraiser independence because the report may be reviewed by advisors or third parties.

-• Sale planning and collection management may start with triage: which ceramic pieces merit a formal report, which need specialist research, and which can stay in a broader inventory.
+• Sale planning and collection management may start with triage: which pieces merit a formal report, which need specialist research, and which can stay in a broader inventory.

 How to compare porcelain and ceramics appraisal quotes